hanson0291/iostouch.js/README.md

 Usage:

-link this file from the <head> of an html file.
+link this file into the head of an html file.